top of page

 8. How was being on this team rewarding for you?

-Probing into parallel examples of where your teams initiatives overlap with the candidates example can shed additional insight into how the candidate would handle situations your team faces.
+Probing into parallel examples of where your team's initiatives overlap with the candidate's example can shed additional insight into how the candidate would handle situations within your company.

 For more hiring tips, insight, and industry news, check out our other articles and follow Jacobs Management Group on LinkedIn.